No Annual Fee Credit Cards

 Pros

-• Enjoy 2 airport lounge passes every year.
+• The complimentary LoungeKey membership gives you access to 2 airport lounge passes every year.

-• Choice of points transfer partners (Asia Miles, KrisFlyer, Velocity Frequent Flyer).
+• Offers points transfer options with partners like Asia Miles, KrisFlyer, and Velocity Frequent Flyer.

 Cons